0-Gixty-0/Grupp-11-OOPP/README.md

 I choose to make Map an aggregation of a ATile matrix and Integer matrix to make View less dependent on model, if view uses the integer matrix (with each Integer representing a certain texture) it doesnt need to know about the ATile type.

+#### Tutorial
+The player will see the implementation of this task by seeing different worlds in the game.